YongoDavid/Demo-2024-Feb/README.md

 Having little issues with my handers View engine , need to figure it out soon because it is slowing me down , but i am learning in the process of the struggle.

 16-feb
-Review my code on the SAFETY-AID and find out why my index.ejs file is not working sometimes code just really annoys the shit out of me , expeciiallyy when trying to figure things out and ut is not working
+Review my code on the SAFETY-AID and find out why my index.ejs file is not working. sometimes code just really annoys the shit out of me , expeciially when trying to figure things out and ut is not working.
+Also debugging is very annoying.